 But make no mistake, Christmas is huge in Guatemala.
-The festive spirit starts catching steam in late September, after Independence Day.
-Then it kicks into high gear in November, once the Day of the Dead festivities end.
+The festive spirit starts catching steam in September, after Independence Day.
+Then it kicks into high gear in November, after the Day of the Dead festivities.
 From then on, it escalates.

 So with that in mind, let’s look at five reasons why a Guatemala vacation should be on your radar this Christmas.

 1. Guatemala comes alive at Christmas.

 If you want a new cultural experience, Christmas in Guatemala is definitely worth a closer look.
 In Guatemala City, the hustle and bustle of Zona 1’s Historical Center will suck you in.

 You’ll find open-air events to mark the countdown to Christmas like street markets and cultural activities.
 They even install a skating rink in the Parque Central of Zona 1.
 Not many of those in tropical Central America!

 Lake Atitlán is also another great destination.
 The usual bohemian flavor meshes with traditional Christmas customs.
 It’s definitely worth a few days at the lake to take in the local celebrations.

 The ongoing Covid situation may well temper down much of the festivities.
 Social distancing, mask wearing, and a ban on alcohol sales after 9:00 PM are still in effect.
 But there’ll still be a uniquely Guatemalan Christmas vibe going on, we can promise you that.

 2. The weather is great in Guatemala at Christmas.